 Amazon electric fish inspire underwater robotics

-Scientists at Northwestern University, US, believe both features could be harnessed in a new class of autonomous underwater vehicles.
+Scientists at Northwestern University in the US believe both features could be harnessed in a new class of autonomous underwater vehicle.

 They are developing robots that will be able to swim around debris in total darkness, such as inside a sunken ship.

 Professor and bioengineer Malcolm MacIver explains what the research aims to achieve.